vinodpankajakshan/dalgo/README.md

 # dalgo (*Da*ta structures and *Algo*rithms)

-This repo is basically my refresher on Data structures and Algorithms
+This repo is basically a refresher on Data structures and Algorithms

 ### Resources i've used to deepen my knowledge
 * [My Code School](http://www.mycodeschool.com/)